Wilhelm-Lee/Compound/README.md

 ### Executable

 Compound is originally designed to be a library, meaning there will be no actual executable files generated.
-But, it can be achieved by giving an entry along with other library sources.
+But it can be achieved by giving an entry along with other library sources.

-Here is a demonstration of how you would build an executable file with Compound using `test.c` included in repository as an entry.
+Here is a demonstration of how you would build an executable file with Compound using `test.c` included in the repository as an entry.

 ```sh
 ./build.sh --sources test.c,src/status.c,src/memory.c,src/arrays.c,src/stacks.c,src/string.c\